johnjohncom/django.nV-3.0/README.md

-django.nV 3.0
+django.nV-3.0
 =========

-django.nV is a purposefully vulnerable Django application provided by [nVisium](https://www.nvisium.com/). django.nV 3.0 supports django version 3, and some features have been patched to support Python 3.10+.
+django.nV is a purposefully vulnerable Django application provided by [nVisium](https://www.nvisium.com/). django.nV-3.0 is based on the django.nV. django.nV-3.0 supports django version 3, and some features have been patched to support Python 3.5+.

 ### System Requirements & Setup

-TODO
+- python3.5+

 ### Installation of Dependencies

-To install the dependencies, simply run `pip install -r requirements.txt`.
+To install the dependencies, simply run `pip3 install -r requirements.txt`.

 ### Database Setup